ctrueden/ctrueden.github.io/_pages/deus/Joint18.md

 Asmodeus is on p.
 165 of the Book of Vile Darkness.
 His ruby rod is detailed on p.
 121-122.

-Asmodeus first summons a [http://www.d20srd.org/srd/monsters/devil.htm#pitFiend|pit fiend] using his ability, at the very start of combat (before initiative).
+Asmodeus first summons a [pit fiend](http://www.d20srd.org/srd/monsters/devil.htm#pitFiend) using his ability, at the very start of combat (before initiative).

 On one side, the Caretaker, having summoned the Deus Ex Machina to the crux, is channeling massive energies into it, trying to stall the Destroyer, somewhat successfully.
 Whatever the Caretaker is doing with the machine has caused a massive shield to form between the Destroyer and the Destiny Force's center.